 What is an ectopic pregnancy?

 When an egg is fertilised it should move down the fallopian tube into the womb to develop.
 However, sometimes the egg becomes stuck in the tube and begins to grow there.
-This is when the pregnancy is called an ectopic pregnancy.
+This complication in pregnancy is called an ectopic pregnancy.
 On some occasions, although rare the egg can be stuck in other places such as the ovary or the neck of the womb.
 As the egg has not reached the womb it is unable to develop.
 When an egg becomes stuck in an area other than the womb it is very dangerous and medication and surgery are often needed.

 What causes an ectopic pregnancy?

 The most common cause of an ectopic pregnancy is when there is damage to the fallopian tube which may have been caused by a previous infection.
 Also, the risk of developing an ectopic pregnancy can be increased if you have suffered from an ectopic pregnancy previously or you have had abdominal surgery.

 What are the symptoms of an ectopic pregnancy?